 There are six papers in total: 2 for Biology, 2 for Chemistry and 2 for Physics.
 You will gain 2 GCSEs for this combined Science.
 All exams will be taken at the end of Year 11.

-Each paper is 1hr 15mins - 70 marks (16.7% of the GCSE)
+Each paper is 1hr 15mins - 70 marks

 Biology Topics